 What is a Dental Indemnity plan?

-Dental indemnity is a type of dental insurance that gives you a lot of freedom.
+Dental Indemnity is a type of dental insurance that gives you a lot of freedom.
 It's often referred to as a “traditional” dental plan or a “fee-for-service.”
 You can typically see whatever dentists you want—there is no network.
-You don't need to choose a primary care dentist and you may not need referrals to see specialists or receive emergency dental care, depending on the plan.
+You don't need to choose a primary care dentist and you may not need referrals to see specialists or receive

-A dental indemnity plan usually has an annual deductible and coinsurance.
+A Dental Indemnity plan usually has an annual deductible and coinsurance.
 You'll pay for services out of your own pocket until you meet the deductible.
-Then you and your dental plan will share costs for covered services, up to what is considered usual, customary, and reasonable (UCR) under your plan.
+Then you and your dental plan will share costs for covered services, up to what is considered usual, customary, and reasonable under your plan.
 These types of dental plans tend to cost a bit more.
-If you like a lot of options and few requirements, a dental indemnity plan may be right for you.
+If you like a lot of options and few requirements, a Dental Indemnity plan may be right for you.

 These plans usually have a deductible and a coinsurance.

 What is a Dental Point of Service (DPOS) plan?

 DPOS plans combine aspects of DHMOs and DPPOs.
 Like a DPPO, you are free to see dentists outside the network, but your costs will be lowest when you stay in-network.
 Like a DHMO, you are required to choose a primary care dentist who will provide any needed referrals to specialists, in or outside the network, as you choose.

 This kind of freedom may mean you have a higher deductible, plan premium, and copays, depending on the plan.
 If you don't really intend to see dentists outside your network, a DHMO may offer better cost savings.

 What types of dental insurance cover orthodontic care?

 Orthodontic care, such as braces and other teeth-straightening services, can be expensive and not all dental plans provide coverage for braces.
 When exploring types of